 After being shutout by Tim Thomas and the Boston Bruins on Thursday night, Phil Kessel and the Toronto Maple Leafs are looking to bounce back in a big way.
 Youngster Tyler Bozak found the back of the net for the first time this season against the Florida Panthers earlier in the week and has looked better and better with each game played.
 Some good news for the Leafs regarding Kris Versteeg.
 He’ll be back after missing the game against the Bruins and you can see the updated lines here.
 Jean-Sebastien Giguere goes for the Leafs tonight.
 He’s 2-4-1 with a 3.16 GAA and a .893 SV% against the Rangers during his career.
 He’s 1-0-0 against them this year.

-The Florida Panthers will likely be without the services of Stephen Weiss who was reportedly injured playing soccer prior to the morning skate today.
+The Florida Panthers will likely be without the services of Stephen Weiss who was reportedly injured playing soccer prior to the morning skate today, soccer is a really popular sports, more in countries as Brasil where they even do bets in sites as rivalo futebol online.
 Tomas Vokun starts between the pipes for the Panthers tonight.
 He’ll look to stay above water against the red-hot Habs, and is coming off a lackluster performance against the Sens in which he allowed five goals on 28 shots.

 Not only are the Montreal Canadians looking for their fifth straight win tonight when they host the Panthers, they’ll also see defenseman Andrei Markov back on the ice for the first time this season.
 Markov will play on the same line with P.K.
 Subban during tonight’s action.
 Alex Auld made 30 saves during a victory last night against the New York Islanders on Carey Price’s night off.
 Price will get the nod tonight and in four career games against the Panthers, Price is 2-2-0 with a 2.74 GAA and a .915 SV%.
 Andrei Kostitsyn didn’t record a point last night against the Isles, but still has six points over his last four games and a plus-minus rating of plus-6 on the season.